-Roam the Knight's Hall and the solars, live the part of a soldier in the hallways with loopholes, and admire the scenery from the vantage point.
-Raseborg medieval castle is one of the most grand castle ruins in Finland.
-It tells the story of the fascinating Middle Ages, when Finland was part of the Swedish kingdom.
-The life in Raseborg didn't stay the same; the castle was used as an administrative centre, but also hosted the glamorous everyday life of the court.
+Roam the Knight's Hall and the solars, peek through the loopholes of the hallways and admire the scenery from the vantage point.
+Raseborg medieval castle is one of the grandest castle ruins in Finland.
+It tells the story from the fascinating Middle Ages, when Finland was part of the Swedish kingdom.
+Life in Raseborg didn't stand still; the castle was used as an administrative centre, but also hosted the glamorous everyday life of the Swedish court.

 Address: Raseborgs Slottsväg 110, 10710 Snappertuna

 Open: 1 May – 31 August every day, weekends in September.